Jacksonw0830/QB-Success/README.md

 - **Data Source**: The data was collected from passing summary files from 2014 to 2023 provided by Pro Football Focus (PFF).
 - **Analysis**: The scatter plots show the relationship between ADoT and Passing Grades for each year, along with linear regression lines and R-values to indicate the strength of the correlation.

+#Insights

+This analysis helps identify trends over the years:

+1. Are QBs with higher ADoT more effective in a particular year?
+2. How consistent is the relationship between ADoT and performance over time?

 ## Development Environment
 This project was developed using **Windows Subsystem for Linux (WSL)** and **Python 3**.
 Follow the steps below to set up the environment: